Transipedia/dekupl-annotation/README.md

 Output files will be placed under the `DEkupl_annotation` directory unless you specify another output directory with `-o` option.

-Extra file can be supplied to complete the annotation process (see ontolgy table) :
+Extra file can be supplied to complete the annotation process (see ontology table) :

 * differentially expressed genes (`--deg`) for DEG analyzer
-* nomarlized gene counts (`--norm-gene-counts`) and sample conditions (`--sample-conditions`) for Switches analyzer.
+* normalized gene counts (`--norm-gene-counts`) and sample conditions (`--sample-conditions`) for Switches analyzer.
+* repeat sequence fasta file (--repeat) for annotating repeats.
+A human repeat file from DFAM3.1 (the Repeatmasker database PMID:23203985) is available in the toy firectory.
+Each contig will be aligned to the repeat file using Blast and significant hits will be reported with their repeat identifier.
+Furthermore, an entropy filter will be applied to the contig and any high entropy contig will be reported as "Simple repeat".

 If the index was created with the `--star` option, then dkpl-annot will look for chimeric junctions.